Integer-Forcing Linear Receivers: Problem Statement

 The baseband representation of a MIMO channel usually takes values over the complex field.
-For notational convenience, we will work with the real-valued decomposition of these complex matrices.
-Recall that any equation of the form $\mathbf{Y} = \mathbf{G}\mathbf{X} + \mathbf{Z}$ over the complex field can be represented by its real-valued representation,
+For notational convenience, we will work with the real-valued representation of these complex matrices.
+Recall that any equation of the form $\mathbf{Y}_\c = \mathbf{H}_\c \mathbf{X}_\c + \mathbf{Z}_\c$ over the complex field can be expressed via its real-valued representation,

-We will henceforth refer to the $2M \times 2N$ real-valued decomposition of the channel matrix as $\mathbf{H}$.
-We will use $2M$ independent encoders and $2M$ independent decoders for the resulting real-valued transmit and receive antennas.\footnote{The implementation complexity of our scheme can be decreased slightly by specializing it to the complex field using the techniques in \cite{ng09IT}.
-For notational convenience, we focus solely on the real-valued representation, and do not exploit the constraints on the matrix $\mathbf{H}$.}
+We will denote the number of transmit and receive antennas in the complex domain by $\mct$ and $\mcr$, respectively.
+The corresponding real-valued representation of this $\mct \times \mcr$ channel has $\mrt = 2\mct$ effective transmit antennas, each with a real-valued input, and $\mrr = 2 \mcr$ effective receive antennas, each with a real-valued observation.
+We will use $\mrt$ single-user encoders for the resulting real-valued channel.\footnote{The implementation complexity of our scheme can be decreased slightly by specializing it to the complex field using the techniques in \cite[Section~II.B]{ng11IT}.
+For notational convenience, we will focus solely on the real-valued representation.}